 This is the time of year when some of us suffer cruel and unusual punishment: attending boring graduation ceremonies.

-Those graduation ceremonies kept us all awake, even family members who usually squirmed with ADD.
+Those graduation ceremonies kept us awake, even family members afflicted with attention deficit disorder.

 But I digress.

-Did you ever wish you could put a window in the minds of parents as they watch their progeny walk across the stage to receive their diploma?
-This is what we might hear:
+Did you ever wish you could put a window in the minds of parents as they watch their progeny walk across the stage to receive their diploma? these MIGHT BE THEIR THOUGHTS:

 Parents of the class clown: (and my parents probably thought this about my brothers) Well, he made it, even if by the skin of his teeth.
 I hope he left his air horn at home.